"Dedicated to Making a Great Community"

 Harrisburg Parks and Recreation Department was created to meet the growing community need for organized recreational and athletic programs.
 Today, the Department serves more than 3,500 adults and children from Harrisburg and neighboring communities enrolled in year-round sports leagues, recreational sports like tennis and running and special programs like summer camp, Zumba, karate and more.
 The Department also hosts over a dozen family events throughout the year, including community concerts, Movies in the Park and holiday events.

-Several of the current members of Harrisburg Town Council were instrumental in the creation of HYA, including Mayor Steve Sciascia and Councilwoman Benita Conrad.
+Several of the current and previous members of Harrisburg Town Council were instrumental in the creation of HYA, including Mayor Steve Sciascia and former Councilwoman Benita Conrad.
 Harrisburg Youth Association continues to operate as a 501 (c) (3) under town management as a fundraising organization to support and expand recreational opportunities in Harrisburg and has recently been renamed Harrisburg Community and Youth Association (HCYA).

 Explore recreational amenities and programs in the Harrisburg area through the links below: